Gravitational scattering of two neutron stars

-In summary, the computations presented here are a first step towards bridging NR computations to modern analytical approaches to the relativistic two-body problem.
-Numerical data can guide and motivate higher order perturbative calculations in post-Minkowskian gravity and the study of resummation techniques, \eg~\cite{Damour:2022ybd}.
+In summary, the computations presented here are a first step toward bridging NR computations to modern analytical approaches to the relativistic two-body problem.
+Numerical data can guide and motivate higher-order perturbative calculations in post-Minkowskian gravity and the study of resummation techniques, \eg~\cite{Damour:2022ybd}.
 We anticipate that scattering simulations will inform the next generation of EOB models and improve the description of tidal interactions in the high-frequency regime.
 Such improved understanding is crucial to obtain robust constraints on extreme matter from observations~\cite{Damour:2012yf,TheLIGOScientific:2017qsa,De:2018uhw,LIGOScientific:2018hze}.
-Furthermore, our computations predict very massive neutron rich ejecta that would shine as kilonova counterpart to the GW~\cite{Rosswog:2012wb}.
-These counterparts, together with observed $r$-process elements abundancies, could provide a unique way of constraining astrophysical rates of neutron star scattering events.
+Furthermore, our computations predict very massive neutron rich ejecta that would shine as kilonova counterparts to the GW~\cite{Rosswog:2012wb}.
+These counterparts, together with observed $r$-process element abundancies, could provide a unique way of constraining astrophysical rates of neutron star scattering events.
 Work in these directions is ongoing. \\

+The authors thank Thibault Damour, Rossella Gamba, David Radice, Radu Roiban, and Malte Schulze for input and discussions.
+SB thanks the Institute for Gravitation and the Cosmos at Penn State for the hospitality and support during his visit in December 2023.
+SB thanks the Institut des Hautes Études Scientifiques for hospitality and support during his visit in February 2024.
+JF and SB acknowledge support by the EU Horizon under ERC Consolidator Grant, no. InspiReM-101043372.
+PR acknowledges support from the Italian Ministry of University and Research (MUR) via the PRIN 2022ZHYFA2, GRavitational wavEform models for coalescing compAct binaries with eccenTricity (GREAT) and through the program “Dipartimenti di Eccellenza 2018-2022” (Grant SUPER-C).
+PR also acknowledges support from “Fondo di Ricerca d’Ateneo” of the University of Perugia.
+SA and SB acknowledge support from the Deutsche Forschungsgemeinschaft (DFG) project ``GROOVHY'' (BE 6301/5-1 Projektnummer: 523180871).
+WT was supported by the National Science Foundation under grants PHY-2136036 and PHY-2408903.

+Simulations were performed on SuperMUC-NG at the Leibniz-Rechenzentrum (LRZ) Munich and and on the national HPE Apollo Hawk at the High Performance Computing Center Stuttgart (HLRS).
+The authors acknowledge the Gauss Centre for Supercomputing e.V. (\url{www.gauss-centre.eu}) for funding this project by providing computing time on the GCS Supercomputer SuperMUC-NG at LRZ (allocations {\tt pn36go}, {\tt pn36jo} and {\tt pn68wi}).
+The authors acknowledge HLRS for funding this project by providing access to the supercomputer HPE Apollo Hawk under the grant number INTRHYGUE/44215 and MAGNETIST/44288.
+Computations were also performed on the ARA cluster at Friedrich Schiller University Jena and on the {\tt Tullio} INFN cluster at INFN Turin.
+The ARA cluster is funded in part by DFG grants INST 275/334-1 FUGG and INST 275/363-1 FUGG, and ERC Starting Grant, grant agreement no. BinGraSp-714626.